maroua01/Data-science/README.md

-# Couresera course about data science and python with collaboration of IBM and Watson studio
+# Data science and python course in Coursera with collaboration of IBM and Watson studio